SAP/spartacus-docs/_pages/dev/routes/disabling-standard-routes.md

 title: Disabling Standard Routes (DRAFT)
 ---

-## Disabling Spartacus' Angular Route
+## Disabling Spartacus's Angular Route

-Standard Angular routes of Spartacus (i.e. Product Details Page) can be disabled by config, which can be useful i.e. when you want to provide custom routes instead.
+Standard Angular routes of Spartacus (for example, the Product Details Page) can be disabled by config, which can be useful, for example, when you want to provide custom routes instead.

 ```typescript
 ConfigModule.withConfig({